jenkins-x/jx-docs/content/en/docs/v3/guides/config.md

 ### Recovering

-If anything ever goes wrong (e.g. your cluster, namespace or tekton gets deleted) and your installation is incabable of running tekton pipelines you can always re-run [jx boot](/docs/getting-started/setup/boot/) on your laptop to restore your cluster.
+If anything ever goes wrong (e.g. your cluster, namespace or tekton gets deleted) and your installation is incapable of running tekton pipelines you can always re-run [jx boot](/docs/getting-started/setup/boot/) on your laptop to restore your cluster.

 ## Backups